 CABF Constitution ( the following documents are in force )

 Our Constitution is comprised of two documents: the Memorandum of Association and By-Law #3, both of which have been passed as Special Resolutions by the Membership of the Association and have been accepted by the Registrar of Joint Stock Companies, acting under authority of the Nova Scotia Societies Act.
+A copy of the Societies Act is avaialble at Societies Act.

 Memorandum of Association